-Please note that all readings are subject to change that will be communicated to students in advance.
+Syllabus topics and readings are subject to change and will be communicated to students in advance.

-Week 01, August 24: Introduction.
+Week 01, August 26: Introduction.

 Course overview, discussing your research focus and policy interests and topics for the coursework.
 Beginning of readings.

 - Snyder T. Bloodlands: Europe between Hitler and Stalin.
 New York: Basic Books, 2010.
 P. 1-154. - Yekelchyk S. Ukraine: What Everyone Needs to Know.
 Oxford University Press, 2020.
 Chapter 3.